Vermont Nursing Programs and Degrees Guide

 Southern Vermont College

 Master’s in Nursing Programs

 Norwich University affords graduate students the opportunity to pursue a Master of Science in Nursing (MSN) entirely online.
 Concentrations are offered in nursing education and nursing administration.
 The 36 credit program generally takes up to two years to complete.
 All program requirements are completed online.
 However, students must travel to the campus for a residency, which includes graduation, at the end of the program.
 All nursing students must complete core coursework in evidence-based practice, theoretical constructs of leadership roles in nursing, and health systems analysis of policy, environment, and structure.
 Successful candidates must hold a Bachelor of Science in Nursing (BSN) and an active registered nurse’s license.

-1. National Center for Education Statistics: https://nces.ed.gov/collegenavigator/
+1. National Center for Education Statistics College Navigator: https://nces.ed.gov/collegenavigator/